-After completing the initial configuration required by the firstboot script, choose your policy source machine (for Web Security) and then use the Appliance manager to configure important settings for network interfaces P1, P2, N, E1, and E2 (some interfaces are optional in some modes).
-Note that on a V5000 G2, there are no E1 and E2 interfaces.
+After completing the initial configuration required by the firstboot script, choose your policy source machine (for Web Filter & Security or TRITON AP-WEB) and then use the Appliance manager to configure important settings for network interfaces P1, P2, N, E1, and E2 (some interfaces are optional on some modes).
+Note that on a V5000 there are no E1 and E2 interfaces.